theatlasroom/tidbits/programming/frontend-engineering.md

 <summary>Notes</summary>
 Fetching data from data sources is a key aspect of frontend engineering.
 Typically for performance and security, business logic, user data and any sensitive information will be contained in backends with specific APIs to expose the exact data that can be displayed, or to initiate actions on the backend.
 This can be a mixture of internal or also external 3rd party backends.

 AJAX uses a combination of technologies to provide a consistent way to update user interfaces without requiring the full page to be reloaded.
-Early approaches made use directly of the XMLHttpRequest API which was useful for transferring data between a server without needing a full bwe page refresh, along with the XML format providing a description of any request data and query response, all sequenced by javascript.
+Early approaches made use directly of the XMLHttpRequest API which was useful for transferring data between a server without needing a full page refresh, along with the XML format providing a description of any request data and query response, all sequenced by javascript.
 Modern approaches make use of the Fetch API and the JSON data format to achieve the same goals.

 GraphQL is a newer approach to data fetching, while traditional APIs return data in a specific format, often requiring some transformation on the frontend to make it useful, GraphQL use a specific query language allowing clients to query for the exact data they require, in the format they require it provided the backend has a way to _resolve_ where the data should come from.